 The problem is that organizations are not clearly communicating with candidates, and in many cases, aren't doing much at all to help them know where they stand in the hiring process.

-According to research cited by Bryan Adams, here's how bad the treatment of job candidates has gotten:
+According to research cited by Bryan Adams, here's how badly the treatment of job candidates has become: